-–To anyone such as myself, a product of the Sixties, it’s clear that the belief in and practices of revolution have dropped off the so-called change agenda in the US.
+–To anyone such as myself, a product of the Sixties, it’s clear that the belief in and practices of revolution have dropped off the agenda, and not just in the US.

 One under-recognized consequence has been the occlusion of revolt being more than reform but less than revolution.
 More, revolt—if you prefer, “tumult”—is taking place all over the world and unavoidably in our faces.
 Yet, ironists, catastrophists, and the post-apocalyptics battle among themselves in putting the right corpse to rest.

 –I suggest that it’s better to ask where to start any such crisis scenario, namely: before or after the peak has been reached?
 Let me take time to explain.

 For Gotthold Ephraim Lessing, 18th century German Enlightener, the point is not for the sculptor or painter to portray a crisis at its climax, when visualizing a single moment.
 Better to choose a moment before or after the apex of destruction, so as to allow the viewers’ imaginations freer rein over what is to come.
 That way, Lessing argues, the narrative continues in an arc of reflection that is not cut short by any climax’s overpowering intensity:

 since the works of both the painter and the sculptor are created not merely to be given a glance but to be contemplated. . .it is evident that the single moment and the point of view from which the whole scene is presented cannot be chosen with too great a regard for its effect.
 But only that which allows the imagination free play (freies Spiel) is effective.
 The more we see, the more we must be able to imagine.
 And the more we add in our imagination, the more must think we see.
 In the full trajectory of an effect, no point is less suitable for this than its climax.
 There is nothing beyond this, and to present to the eye what is most extreme is to bind the wings of fancy and constrain it, since it cannot. . .shun[ ] the visible fullness already presented as a limit beyond which it cannot go.